 Commonly, in situations where the sponsored worker will work off-sites, the USCIS will look at several factors to determine whether a genuine employer-employee relationship exists.
 Later seeing whether or not there is a legitimate employer-employee relationship for H1-B petition adjudication, The USCIS must decide if the employer has sufficient control over the employee.

-- A balance in the link: The Employer Employee Relationship should be mutual and respectful.
-Since it is the employer who brings the employee into the organisation, it becomes the employee’s priorities to make the employer comfortable and happy while at work.
-An employer’s helpful attitude will lead to employee satisfaction, which will sprout fruitful results for the benefit of the organisation.
+- A balance in the link: The Employer-Employee Relationship should be mutual and respectful.
+Since it is the employer who brings the employee into the organization, it becomes the employee’s priorities to make the employer comfortable and happy while at work.
+An employer’s helpful attitude will lead to employee satisfaction, which will sprout fruitful results for the benefit of the organization.

-- Interdependency: When we talk about an Employer Employee relationship, we need to realise that there should be reciprocated interdependency between the two.
-One needs to depend on others for smooth execution of work.
+- Interdependency: When we talk about an Employer-Employee relationship, we need to realize that there should be reciprocated interdependency between the two.
+One needs to depend on others for the smooth execution of work.
 This involves the completion and delivery of assignments on time and also undertaking other initiatives in Employers absence.
 Likewise, an employee will expect his employer to help him in his executions and make himself accessible whenever it’s needed.

 - Social approach: Apart from the corporate relationship between the two, there should, however, be space between them wherein they can be friendly and social.
 The bond should be candid enough so that besides being colleagues, they also feel the wave of friendship at work.

-- Liberty to communicate: An Employee should be allowed the liberty to communicate freely in the organisation.
-If at all, an Employee fails to deliver with their Employers, then it creates a gap of information and ill-will, Which later generates a feeling of being unimportance in an employee.
+- Liberty to communicate: An Employee should be allowed the liberty to communicate freely in the organization.
+If at all, an employee fails to deliver with their Employers, then it creates a gap of information and ill-will, Which later generates a feeling of being unimportant in an employee.
 Therefore, ensure the comfort level of your employee.